-But then it roars from all around – call to prayer from numerous minarets!
-It hits dense building walls in the street full of stores, goods, cars and people.
+But then it roars from all-around – call to prayer from numerous minarets!
+It hits dense building walls in the street full of stores, goods, cars, and people.
 It echoes and reflects back!
 It seems another is coming from the other side, hitting corners among concrete and humidity.
-Authentic atmosphere that left this curious tourist grateful for being there at the right time!
+The authentic atmosphere that left this curious tourist grateful for being there at the right time!

 You smile and move on, leaving that prayer call behind, in order to find a larger street – any larger street!
 You were told that it’s possible to go from one souk to another, but you loose sense of any direction in this labyrinth.
 And then, a large boulevard springs up before you and it seems like a better idea to go around in a big circle than to lurch through narrow streets in this heat, lost for any orientation.

 Approaching the souk, there are a lot of jewelry shops, densely laid to one another, smiling salesmen charming tourists to drop by inside.
 The building with Gold Center sign, people who stroll along shopping-lane, some are already inside, attracted by better prices than back home.
-And finally there it is, the entrance with wooden arch and a sign saying the Gold City.
+And finally, there it is, the entrance with a wooden arch and a sign saying the Gold City.
 It glitters from both sides, golden jewelry is strung in shop windows in abundance and you don’t know where to look.
 People coming in, haggling, buying.
-Murmur from all around – the real Arabic souk!
+The murmur from all around – the real Arabic souk!

 It wasn’t so hard to be carried away by the atmosphere.
 I have noticed my „water supply shortage“ and have tried to rush through small alleys and corridors with my eyes still full of bustle and murmur.
 And one alley after another…

 Somehow, I came back to the Spice Souk entrance?!
 How did that happen… Well, it was too hot to ask or worry about it.
-Better to jump back into the labyrinth of murmur, people, narrow streets, howling cars…
+It’s better to jump back into the labyrinth of murmur, people, narrow streets, howling cars…